RBSystems/wait-for-restart-microservice/README.md

 }
 ```

-* IPAddressHostname is the address of the machine you wish to listen for.
+* MachineAddress is the address of the machine you wish to listen for.
 * Port is the port to try connections over
 * Timeout how long you want to try for in seconds - will default to 300 if no value given
 * Callback Address the address the service will send a POST request to to notify of either connection or timeout.